MosGeo/BPSMAutoToolbox/README.md

 # The Stanford BPSM Petromod Toolbox

 This is an effort to automate creation and modification of models used in the Schlumberger PetroMod software.
-Currently, it is focused on modifying the lithologies.

 ## What has been done?
 - A project is loaded into Matlab.
-- Lithologies can be modified (addition of new lithologies will be implemented next).
+- Lithologies can be dublicated, modified, and deleted.
 Lithology mixer is mostly working.
 - Models can be duplicated, deleted, and simulated directly from Matlab.
 - 1D models can be modified.
+- Custom open simulator scripts can be ran (pending license issues)

 ## How to start
 - Create your PetroMod 2017.1 "template project" (2016.2 should also work but I swtiched to testing on 2017.1 to increase the probablity of future compatiblity).